GoncaloAlpalhao/MqttLite/README.md

 ## Credits
 - [Paho MQTT](https://www.eclipse.org/paho/index.php?page=clients/android/index.php) for the MQTT client
-- Me for the rest of the app :D
+- Me for the rest of the app

 ## Contact
 If you want to contact me don't.
 I don't want to talk to you.
 But if you really want to, you can do so by sending me a message